 Rinse animal until thoroughly wet.
 Lather the soap into the hair and let sit for 5-10 minutes…if you can!
 Rinse well.
 Repeat if the pet is really dirty.
 When the weather is good, I use a kiddie swimming pool and keep the hose nearby.
 My dog loves cold water, but if you want it warm, you can hook the hose up to a faucet (in the laundry room or a kitchen sink) and run it out a window.

-Have you ever made shampoo bars for your pets, or liquid shampoo?
+Have you ever made homemade dog shampoo bars for your dog or liquid shampoo?
 Tell us about it!